 Dreamflows doesn't call Ranger Stations or flow phones to get its information; in general it gets all its information off the Internet.
 If you should know of a web site that gives interesting flow information not in the Dreamflows report, please let me know; that site may well appear in the next report!
 Alternatively if you are prepared to check a gauge on the river, or phone a reliable source of flow information, and enter the data into Dreamflows yourself, please let me know.
 This is a great way to give back to the paddling community.

-To sign up for Dreamflows reports via email, please visit the Email Reports webpage.
+To sign up for Dreamflows reports via email, please visit the Email Reports web page.
 You can customize the reports that are sent to you to some extent, but please note that all the reports are relatively large.
-This means that Dreamflows reports via email aren't suitable for use with simple electronic pagers.
-However, Dreamflows offers a Compact format that is suitable for use with hand-held mobile devices like an iPhone.
+This means that Dreamflows reports via email aren't suitable for simple electronic pagers.
+However, Dreamflows offers a Compact format that is suitable for hand-held mobile devices like an iPhone.